-15 Years Carrying Out FIPP’s Mission
+15 Years Carrying Out the Friends of India Point Park (FIPP) Mission

 To protect and enhance India Point Park’s informal, unstructured natural beauty and preserve it as a refuge from the city and the built environment